jlaceda/word-guess-game/README.md

 ## Hurdles
 My main hurdle was sticking/thinking of a theme.
 Because of this there is no styling. :(

+## Hopes and Dreams
+If I was more focused and/or had more time I would do more:
+- add animations
+- progress bar for song playback
+- test and add mobile responsives

 ## Game Object
 I wanted the game object to not interact with anything in the Browser.
 So I took out any outside references to elements and console.